StevenYeu/sdsc_interview_workshop/slides.md

 # Arrays - Binary Search

-If given a sorted a, binary search would be a good chice for the problem
+If given a sorted array, binary search would be a good choice for the problem

 ## Code